 The Compensation Committee's policy is to pay our executive officers in the manner that it believes is in the best interests of the Company.
 While the Compensation Committee has considered whether or not compensation will be deductible under Section 162(m) of the Internal Revenue Code when making compensation determinations, such tax deductibility has generally not been a decisive factor with respect to such determinations.
 This has in the past resulted in, and in the future may result in, the payment of compensation to our named executive officers that is not tax deductible.
 Prior to the enactment of the Tax Cuts and Jobs Act in December 2017, Section 162(m) of the Internal Revenue Code generally limited to \$1 million the U.S. federal income tax deductibility of compensation paid in one year to the Company's CEO or any of its three next-highest-paid executive officers, other than the CFO, while performance-based compensation was not subject to the \$1 million deduction limit.
 While the Tax Cuts and Jobs Act retained the \$1 million deduction limit in Section 162(m), among other things, it repealed the performance-based exemption, while expanding the definition of "covered employees" to include the CFO and any executive who is subject to the limitation in tax years beginning after 2016.
 The new rules generally apply to taxable years beginning after December 31, 2017 but exempt compensation provided pursuant to a written binding contract in effect on November 2, 2017 that is not modified in any material respect after that date.
 While we will continue to monitor our compensation programs in light of developments under applicable law, our Compensation Committee considers it important to retain the flexibility to design compensation programs that are in the best long-term interests of our Company and our shareholders.
-As a result, our

-Compensation Committee will continue to consider the tax and accounting implications (including with respect to the expected lack of deductibility under the revised Section 162(m)) when making compensation decisions, but reserves its right to make compensation decisions based on other factors as well if the Compensation Committee determines it is in its best interests to do so.
+As a result, our Compensation Committee will continue to consider the tax and accounting implications (including with respect to the expected lack of deductibility under the revised Section 162(m)) when making compensation decisions, but reserves its right to make compensation decisions based on other factors as well if the Compensation Committee determines it is in its best interests to do so.
 Accordingly, we may pay compensation at levels that are not deductible under Section 162(m).

-Outstanding Equity Awards at End of 2021
+Outstanding Equity Awards at End of 2022

-The following table sets forth certain information with respect to outstanding equity awards at September 30, 2021 with respect to the named executive officers.
+The following table sets forth certain information with respect to outstanding equity awards at September 30, 2022 with respect to the named executive officers.

-Option Awards Stock Awards (a) Name (b) Number of Securities Underlying Unexercised Options Exercisable (c) Number of Securities Underlying Unexercised Options Unexercisable (#) (d) Option Exercise Price (\$) (e) Option Expiration Date (f) Number of Shares or Units of Stock That Have Not Vested (#) (g) Market Value of Shares or Units of Stock That Have Not Vested (\$) (h) Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested (#) (8) Inc Pla Av Ma Pay Va of Sha Un Ott No Ve vards: urket or yout lue Unearned ares, its or her Rights at Have t Zachary Parker (#) 250,000 (#) - (1) \$0.95 11/21/22 (#) (a) (#) (8) (4) (9) - 100,000 35,000 (3) (6) \$1.40 \$6.46 11/08/23 11/29/27 36,691 \$ - 451,299 , , , Kathryn M. JohnBull 191,000 75,000 200,000 27,500 (2)(3)(4)(6) \$1.34 \$1.40 \$1.95 \$6.46 06/25/22 11/08/23 09/22/24 11/29/27 23,196 \$ Kevin Wilson 21,081 \$ 259,296 Helene Fisher 250,000 (5) \$5.79 01/03/27 21,081 \$ 259,296 Jeanine M. Christian 166,667 133,333 (7) \$8.02 07/13/30 21,081 \$ 259,296 Jacqueline S. Everett 166,667 133,333 (7) \$8.02 07/13/30 20,301 \$ 249,702
+Option A Awaro ds Stoc ck Awards (a) Name (b) Number of Securities Underlying Unexercised Options Exercisable (#) (c) Number of Securities Underlying Unexercised Options Unexercisable (#) (d) Option Exercise Price (\$) (e) Option Expiration Date (f) Number of Shares or Units of Stock That Have Not Vested (#) (g) Market Value of Shares or Units of Stock That Have Not Vested (\$) (b) Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested (#) (i) Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units or Other Rights That Have Not Vested (\$) Zachary Parker 250,000 (1) \$0.95 11/21/22 100,000 - (2) \$1.40 11/08/23 - 35,000 (4) \$6.46 11/29/27 36,691 (6) \$ 450,199 Kathryn M. JohnBull 75,000 (2) \$1.40 11/08/23 - 200,000 (3) \$1.95 09/22/24 27,500 (4) \$6.46 11/29/27 27,196 (6) \$ 333,695 G. Maliek Ferebee - 250,000 (5) \$16.01 11/08/31 14,054 (7) 172,443